pangeo-data/climpred/docs/source/setting-up-data.rst

 ``init`` and ``lead``. ``init`` is the initialization dimension, that relays the time steps at which the ensemble was initialized. ``init`` must be of type ``int``, ``pd.DatetimeIndex``, or ``xr.cftimeIndex``.
 If ``init`` is of type ``int``, it is assumed to be annual data.
 A user warning is issues when this assumption is made.

 ``lead`` is the lead time of the forecasts from initialization.
 The units for the ``lead`` dimension must be specified in as an attribute.
 Valid options are ``years, seasons, months, weeks, pentads, days, hours, minutes, seconds``.

 Another crucial dimension is ``member``, which holds the various ensemble members.
 Any additional dimensions will be passed through ``climpred`` without issue: these could be things like ``lat``, ``lon``, ``depth``, etc.

+If the expected dimensions are not found, but the matching ``standard_name`` in a coordinate attribute, the dimension is renamed to the corresponding ``climpred`` ensemble dimension.

 Check out the demo to setup a ``climpred``-ready prediction ensemble `from your own data <examples/misc/setup_your_own_data.html>`_ or via `intake-esm <https://intake-esm.readthedocs.io/>`_ from `CMIP DCPP <examples/misc/setup_your_own_data.html#intake-esm-for-cmorized-output>`_.